davidvoler/polyglots/README.md

 ### Editor UI
 - [v] design the ui for course/lesson generation - not UI now only the forms and processes
-- [] start planning auto generated course - (with AI?)
+- [v] start planning auto generated course - (with AI?)
 Maybe the AI style will come later
-- [] When we refer to leaning of a language one size does NOT fit all
+- [v] When we refer to leaning of a language one size does NOT fit all

 ### The editor UI - course/lesson generator